 The course will follow the current AQA specifications.

 The course will be based on the textbooks recommended for the AQA A Levels.

 Candidates for AQA AS Level Biology study the following topics:

 4 Cell membranes and transport

 6 Nucleic acids and protein synthesis

 7 Transport in plants

 10 Infectious disease

-Candidates for Cambridge International A Level Biology study the AS topics and the following topics:
+Candidates for AQA A Level Biology study the AS topics and the following topics:

 12 Energy and respiration